 I graduated from an Ivy League University and I worked as an investment banker for five years (click for a video about my experiences).

-I'm OCD and fanatical about making money and optimizing my trading which has enabled me to become one of the best option traders in the world.
+I'm OCD and fanatical about making money and optimizing my trading which has enabled me to constantly improve.

 Don't be greedy.
-You can earn at 30% - 60% a year using the options trading example strategy I am going to share with you in this post.
+You can earn ~3% a month using the options trading example strategy I am going to share with you in this post.

 My Options Trading Example